Global Marketing BSc (Hons)Study level: Undergraduate

 Placement Review and Report (for students undertaking a placement year) - 20 credits

-This module builds on the placement year and provides a review and insights of work undertaken during the placement year.
+This module builds on the placement year2 and provides a review and insights of work undertaken during the placement year.
 The placement year is as a valuable component within this undergraduate degree for several reasons:

-- It provides the opportunity to relate the theories, models, concepts and ideas studied and debated within the previous two years to real-world organisation and its operations.
+- It provides the opportunity to relate the theories, models, concepts and ideas studied and debated within the previous two years to a real-world organisation and its operations.

-- It provides a platform from to challenge those various theories, models, concepts and ideas studied in the previous years.
+- It provides a platform to challenge those various theories, models, concepts and ideas studied in previous years.
 This is particularly valuable in the final year of study in both the taught and capstone modules.

 - It provides invaluable work experience inside an organisation that is engaged in marketing operations.
-This provides the opportunity to enhance CVs post completion of course of study.
+This provides the opportunity to enhance CVs post completion of the course of study.